 An introduction to the principles of chemistry with topics that include: thermochemistry, thermodynamics, equilibria, kinetics, electrochemistry, oxidation-reduction, and qualitative analysis.
-Prerequisite: CHEM 101 or approval of Program Director
+Prerequisite: CHEM 101 or approval of Associate Dean competency in elementary physical chemistry, volumetric quantitative and some qualitative analysis.
+Prerequisite: CHEM 101 L or approval of Associate Dean